MSD Booth/Vendor FAQs

 Pro Portsmouth does offer insurance opportunities for small, start up businesses and craftspeople on a case by case basis through ACT Insurance.
 Applicants are invited to request this coverage; information regarding ACT will be posted on our site.
-(Food vendors preparing & selling food, businesses with existing policies and non-profit organizations are not eligible for the special policy.)
-PLEASE DO NOT ACQUIRE INSURANCE UNTIL WE ADVISE YOU THAT YOUR APPLICATION HAS BEEN APPROVED.
+(Food vendors preparing & selling food, businesses with existing policies and non-profit organizations are not eligible for the ACT policy.)
+PLEASE DO NOT ACQUIRE INSURANCE UNTIL WE ADVISE YOU TO.

 Are vehicles or trailers allowed in the event footprint?